Mosaal/cozy-photos/ESOF/1st-Report/1st Report.md

 Both founders founded the company by the end of 2012 and started recruiting interns.
 Some stopped being just interns and are still in the company with a well deserved job.
 It all expanded from there.
 The company was able to raise money and started recruiting more people which lead to the team that is around the project nowadays.

+An important information was added regarding the last development process used: Scrum in Agile.
+Will be later covered.

 ## Opinions, Critics and Alternatives

 ### Impressions and Description of Cozy Photos Platform